warmachine028/uemcrp/README.md

 ## Introduction

+- This Repository is participating in Hacktoberfest 2022 so make sure to Star this repo and Jump right into the developement.
+- We are aiming to recreate our college ERP System using React and Material UI.
-- The current layout of our college ERP is not so much user friendly
+- The current layout of our college ERP is not so much user friendly.
 - It was built with desktop perspectives, hence it lacks mobile Friendliness.
 - This is an open source project based on MERN stack, so please feel free to contribute to it.
+- For more info Check out [here](https://hacktoberfest.com)

 ---

 ## Acknowledgement